Followers

 An Army Saved

-The intelligence brought by Lydia, really a form of indications and warning (I&W), enabled Washington to prepare the Continental Army, which repulsed General Howe’s “surprise” attack at White Marsh.
+Lydia's intelligence, a form of indications and warning (I&W), enabled Washington to prepare the Continental Army, which repulsed General Howe’s “surprise” attack at White Marsh.
 The multi-day battle saved the army and the cause, enabling it to eventually settle at Valley Forge.
 The British returned to Philadelphia in disgust.

 The series of skirmishes at White Marsh